networkMe/missinghud2/README.md

 The latest binary release can be found here: https://github.com/networkMe/missinghud2/releases/latest

+**Note:** The **latest version of Missing HUD 2** is designed to be used on the **latest Steam version** of the game.
+If you are crashing or seeing weird stat values that are clearly incorrect, you most likely are not running the latest version of the game and/or Missing HUD 2.
+Pirated copies of the game are not officially supported by Missing HUD 2.

 ## Current features
 * Works in fullscreen and windowed mode (as it's a direct OpenGL implementation)
 * Shows how your raw statistics change as you pick up items and use pills, real-time